-The summative evaluation is comprised of ratings on four standards (Instructional Leadership, Management and Operations, Family and Community Engagement, and Professional Culture), a rating on the superintendent's goals, and an overall rating based on the prior two ratings.
+The summative evaluation comprises ratings on four standards (Instructional Leadership, Management and Operations, Family and Community Engagement, and Professional Culture), a rating on the superintendent's goals, and an overall rating based on the prior two ratings.
 The possible ratings are:

-- Unsatisfactory: Performance is consistently below the requirements of a standard or overall, and is considered inadequate. - Needs Improvement/Developing: Performance is below the requirements of a standard or overall, but is not considered to be Unsatisfactory at the time.
-Improvement is necessary and expected.
-For new superintendents, performance is on track to achieve proficiency within three years. - Proficient: Proficient practice is understood to be fully satisfactory.
-This is the rigorous expected level of performance. - Exemplary: This rating indicates that practice significantly exceeds "Proficient" and could serve as a model of practice regionally or statewide.
+- Unsatisfactory: Performance is consistently below the requirements of a standard or overall, and is considered inadequate. - Needs Improvement: Performance is below the requirements of a standard or overall, but is not considered to be Unsatisfactory at the time.
+Improvement is necessary and expected. - Proficient: Proficient practice is understood to be fully satisfactory.
+This is the rigorous, expected level of performance. - Exemplary: This rating indicates that practice significantly exceeds "Proficient" and could serve as a model of practice regionally or statewide.